Botox has many uses, including to treat muscular conditions and migraines, and smooth unwanted wrinkles.

 Botox is derived from the bacterium clostridium botulinum and if found in many natural sources.
 Botox is then injected into humans at extremely low concentrations in order to paralyze muscles, thus helping to smooth unwanted wrinkles.

-Our botox services can be used to treat the following:
+Our Botox can be used to treat the following:

 ● Crow’s feet